Donald Trump’s Tariffs On China Are Paid By U.S. Consumers And Importers, Says Study

 A new study conducted by researchers from Harvard University, the University of Chicago, and the Federal Reserve suggests that Donald Trump’s tariffs on China fall onto United States consumers and importers.
-The study has yet to be published and is listed a “preliminary and incomplete,” but the data thus far lends credence to suggestions that Trump’s trade war is detrimental to Americans.
+The study has yet to be published and is listed as “preliminary and incomplete,” but the data thus far lends credence to suggestions that Trump’s trade war is detrimental to Americans.

 According to the paper, researchers discovered a “nearly complete” transfer of tariff costs onto importers.
 From here, Newsweek reports that importers can pass these costs to consumers and other purchasers, which the researchers say suggests that China tariffs have “fallen largely on the U.S.”